nlzimmerman/scala-bridge-python-js-example/README.md

 - Python modules you wrote yourself can be dropped into `src/main/resources/python/Lib/`.

 # What doesn't work
 - Anything that requires CPython will of course not work with Jython.
 This means no numpy, and nothing that depends on numpy.
-[JyNI](http://jyni.org/) exists; I haven't tried it; for our case, using straight Jython is a feature, not a bug.
+[JyNI](http://jyni.org/) exists.
+I haven't tried it; for our case, using straight Jython is a feature, not a bug.
-- Right now, everything is straight JavaScript: we're just reading files and feeding them into the interpreter.
+- Right now, everything is straight JavaScript, not Node.JS: we're just reading files and feeding them into the interpreter.
 NPM isn't going to work; `require` won't either.
 Sorry, but I'm not really a JavaScript person, and this was all I needed for this project.